copygirl/WearableBackpacks/README.md

 ## What's so great?

 - **There can be only one!**
-  Where other mods store the contents of a backpack on the item itself, **WB** doesn't.
-  When a backpack is equipped, its contents are actually kept with the player itself.
-  This also means it's impossible to carry around multiple backpacks that contain items.
+  Other mods allow you to carry multiple backpacks in your inventory. **WB** doesn't.
+  This design, as well as the resulting implementation has been carried over from its predecessor.
+But what the mod is lacking in convenience, it's trying to make up in charm and configurability.

   ![](docs/picture_1.png)

 - **Armor up, or storage up?**
   With the default settings, backpacks will function as armor, taking up the chest armor equipment slot, protecting from as well as taking damage just like leather armor.
 This way, you have to *choose* between more protection or more storage.
-This is fully configurable, though, in case you don't like it.
+This can be turned off though, in case you don't like it.

 - **Play with friends, share backpacks!**
   Having a backpack on your back looks cool and all, but if only you could do something with that beauty.
 Well, lucky you!
 Other players (hopefully, without ill intentions) can open your backpack and borrow a pick and some torches on a mining trip.
-This only works as long as your back is facing towards them, though.
+This of course only works as long as your back is facing towards them.

   ![](docs/picture_2.png)